Macintosh II: Development

 The Macintosh II was introduced at the AppleWorld 1987 conference in Los Angeles, with low-volume initial shipments starting two months later.
 Retailing for US $5,498, the Macintosh II was the first modular Macintosh model, so called because it came in a horizontal desktop case like many IBM PC compatibles of the time.
 Previous Macintosh computers use an all-in-one design with a built-in black-and-white CRT.

 The Macintosh II has drive bays for an internal hard disk (originally 40 MB or 80 MB) and an optional second floppy disk drive.
 It, along with the Macintosh SE, was the first Macintosh to use the Apple Desktop Bus (ADB) introduced with the Apple IIGS for keyboard and mouse interface.

-The primary improvement in the Macintosh II was Color QuickDraw in ROM, a color version of the graphics routines.
+The primary improvement in the Macintosh II was Color QuickDraw in ROM, a color version of the Macintosh graphics routines.
 Color QuickDraw can handle any display size, up to 8-bit color depth, and multiple monitors.
 Because Color QuickDraw is included in the Macintosh II's ROM and relies on 68020 instructions, earlier systems could not be upgraded to display color.

 In September 1988, shortly before the introduction of the Macintosh IIx, Apple increased the list price of the Macintosh II by roughly 20%.
-AnimEigo notably used the Macintosh II for subtitling their earliest releases, including MADOX-01, Riding Bean, and Vampire Princess Miyu.
+AnimEigo notably used the Macintosh II for subtitling their earliest releases, including MADOX-01, Riding Bean, and Vampire Princess Miyu, and Industrial Light & Magic used the Macintosh II for image processing on films such as The Abyss.